pantheon-systems/documentation/source/content/integrated-composer.md

      1.0.0
      ```

    - Increment the config version number when you update dependencies.
-If you don't increment the version number, updated dependencies will be ignored.
+If you don't increment the version number, Composer will ignore updated dependencies.
 Replace `x.y.z` in this example with something like `1.0.1`:

      ```bash{promptUser: user}
      composer config version x.y.z